medo64/Medo.Uuid7/README-EFCore.md

 In order to use the `Uuid7` type in your models, you must configure your DbContext in Entity Framework Core.

-You may choose from various converters from the `Medo.Uuid7.EntityFrameworkCore` package.
+You can choose from various converters from the `Medo.Uuid7.EntityFrameworkCore` package.
 These are used for your EF database provider to read from or write to a property's associated DB column type:
 * Uuid7ToGuidConverter
 * Uuid7ToStringConverter
 * Uuid7ToBytesConverter